 11 – December 11, 2020

-Dr. Susan Adelman is a champion and advocate for her patients wherever she practises—be it in the northern Alberta community of Peerless Trout First Nation to Stand Off, Alberta within the Blood Tribe community, or her street outreach work for safe substance use.
-Listen to Dr. Adelman while she shares her perspective on serving underserved populations and provides an exemplary model of how to build empathy and understanding for patients.
+Dr. Susan Adelmann is a champion and advocate for her patients wherever she practises—be it in the northern Alberta community of Peerless Trout First Nation to Stand Off, Alberta within the Blood Tribe community, or her street outreach work for safe substance use.
+Listen to Dr. Adelmann while she shares her perspective on serving underserved populations and provides an exemplary model of how to build empathy and understanding for patients.

 10 – December 11, 2020